f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab3.rst

 ------------------------------------------

-We will deploy a nginx TCP demonstration pod as a Kubernetes **Deployment** and then create a simple **Service** pointing to our **Deployment** give it a stable IP address.
+We will deploy a nginx TCP demonstration pod as a Kubernetes **Deployment** and then create a simple **Service** pointing to our **Deployment** to give it a stable IP address.

 Let's deploy by running the command below: